-Because there is considerable variability in what is both recommended and required among different medical schools, students should review the entrance requirements of the medical schools to which they are considering applying and determine which of the following courses (or equivalent) to include in their tracks.
+Because there is considerable variability in what is both recommended and required among different medical schools, students should review the entrance requirements of the medical schools to which they are considering applying and determine which of the following courses (or equivalent) to include in their BME electives.
+They should also schedule advisory visits with Dr. Susan Bock, the special advisory for pre-medical students.

-a and a provide the second

-BIOEN 5401 Medical Imaging Systems

 BIOEN 5480 Ultrasound

-BIOEN 5501 Biomolecular Engineering

-BIOEN 5601 Scanning Electron Microscopy
+BIOEN 5602 Intro to BioImaging

 BIOEN 6000 Systems Physiology I: Cardiovascular System

-BIOEN 6010 Systems Physiology II: Nervous/Endocrine Systems

-BIOEN 5340/7340 Cell and Tissue Engineering I
+BIOEN 6303 Cell and Tissue Engineering I

-BIOEN 6900 Cell and Tissue Engineering II
+BIOEN 6305 Cell and Tissue Engineering II

+BIOEN 6401 Medical Imaging Systems

 BIOEN 6230 Functional Anatomy for Engineers

-BIOEN 6240 Human Movement Analysis

 BIOEN 6430 Systems Neuroscience

 BIOEN 6405 Nanomedicine

 BIOEN 6440 Neural Engineering

-BIOEN 6900 Biomedical Technology in Anesthesia and Critical Care
+BIOEN 6600 Biomedical Technology in Anesthesia and Critical Care

 BIOL 2030 Genetics

 BIOL 3215 Cell Biology Lab

 BIOL 3230 Developmental Biology

-BIOL 3510 Biological Chemistry I (strongly recommended for medical school)
+BIOL 3510 Biological Chemistry I (highly recommended)

-BIOL 3515 Biological Chemistry I Lab (strongly recommended for medical school)
+BIOL 3515 Biological Chemistry Lab

 BIOL 3520 Biological Chemistry II

-CHEM 2320 Organic Chemistry II (required for medical school)
+CHEM 2320 Organic Chemistry II (a required class for medical school)

-CHEM 2325 Organic Chemistry II Lab (required for medical school)
+CHEM 2325 Organic Chemistry II Lab (a required class for medical school)

 PATH 5030 Basic Immunology

 MATH 3600 Mathematics in Medicine

-PHYS 2215 Physics Lab I for S & E (strongly recommended for medical school)
+PHYS 2215 Physics Lab I for S & E

-PHYS 2225 Physics Lab II for S & E (strongly recommended for medical school)
+PHYS 2225 Physics Lab II for S & E

-5.9 Department of Bioengineering courses approved for inclusion in BME tracks
+5.9 Department of Bioengineering courses approved for inclusion as BME electives

-The following courses are all recommended and approved for inclusion in the track plan for Biomedical Engineering.
-This course list is changing constantly and course offerings change in other departments so please consult with the Major Advisor whenever making a decision on the track plan.
-It is up to the individual student to ensure that the courses in the track exist and are offered at the time the student wishes to take them.
+Essential all course offered by Bioengineering outside the required core classes in the BME program are recommended and approved for inclusion in the BME electives plan.
+This course list is changing constantly and course offerings change in other departments so please consult with the Major Advisor whenever making a decision on the BME elective.
+It is up to the individual student to ensure that the BME elective courses exist and are offered at the time the student wishes to take them.
 Note that many courses are taught only every second year.
+For the most updated list of course offered by the department visit the "Course List" page on the department web site